-A librarian for ten years, Emma’s background is in academic, digital and information literacies in higher education.
+A library worker for two decades, Emma’s background is in academic, digital and information literacies in higher education.
 Her experience includes elearning course design, leading professional workshops in scholarly practices and support, and developing the highly cited ANCIL curriculum for information literacy in collaboration with Jane Secker.
 Her chief research interests are in the field of applied pedagogic research and the scholarship of teaching and learning.
-She also has a keen interest in academic writing and scholarly communications practices, and is Editor-in-Chief of the ILG’s house journal, the Journal of Information Literacy, as well as Associate Editor of the Journal of University Teaching and Learning Practice.
+She also has a keen interest in academic writing and scholarly communications practices, and was Editor-in-Chief of the IL Group’s house journal, the Journal of Information Literacy from 2015-2020, as well as Associate Editor of the Journal of University Teaching and Learning Practice for two years.

 She tweets as @LibGoddess and drinks far too much espresso.